alexbecker/prompt-injection/paper.typ

 which gives the sequence $a = (a_(u), dots.h, a_U)$ of gradient attributions on each token in the user prompt.
 Similarly, we define $a'$ using the null-ruled $x'$ in place of $x$.

-For detecting attacks, we define the *attribution distance* with output length $j$ is then defined as
+Finally, we define the *attribution distance* with output length $j$ as
 $ op("AD")(x) = norm( a - a')_2 $
 furthermore, we define the *$k$-smoothed attribution distance* as
 $ op("AD")^((k))(x) = norm(macron(a)^((k)) - overline(a')^((k)))_2 $